jwt-scala/jwt-scala/README.md

 |`jwt-json4s-native`|`json4s` Native implementation|[JwtJson4s](https://pauldijou.github.io/jwt-scala/samples/jwt-json4s)|[API](https://pauldijou.github.io/jwt-scala/api/latest/jwt-json4s)|
 |`jwt-json4s-jackson`|`json4s` Jackson implementation|[JwtJson4s](https://pauldijou.github.io/jwt-scala/samples/jwt-json4s)|[API](https://pauldijou.github.io/jwt-scala/api/latest/jwt-json4s)|

+If you need a previous version of the Scaladoc API, check [the bottom of this page](https://pauldijou.github.io/jwt-scala/api/#old-apis)

+You can also check a [standalone Play application](https://github.com/pauldijou/jwt-scala/tree/master/examples/play-angular-standalone) using `jwt-play` and implementating a small REST API with authentication and admin role (include a UI too!).

 ## Install

 In the following snippet, replace `[name]` with the actual name of the project you need. **Using Java 1.6 or 1.7?** Add `-legacy` after the name of the project.
 See [below](#which-java) why.